In partnership with

 Unsuccessful candidates will usually be offered feedback on their application and interview, which can be very helpful when preparing for future applications.

-Usually the induction year is completed within a maintained school.
-However, it can be completed within an independent school, nursery school, British schools overseas (BSOs), pupil referral unit or further education college subject to compliance with the regulations.
+Usually the induction period is completed within a state-maintained school.
+However, it can be completed within an independent school, nursery school, pupil referral unit, further education college or one of the British Schools Overseas (BSOs) – subject to compliance with the regulations.

-Teachers with early years teacher status (EYTS) working with children from birth to five years old do not complete the statutory NQT year.
+Teachers with early years teacher status (EYTS) working with children from birth to five years old do not complete the statutory NQT induction.